Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

-In the reconstruction phase of the VHSS protocol, some quantum node $j$ acting as a reconstructor $R^j$, collects all the single-qubit quantum states from all the quantum nodes.
-Then, in order to correct arbitrary quantum errors introduced to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ by the cheating quantum nodes after the verification phase and before the reconstruction phase, i.e., at the \textit{second level encoding}, reconstructor $R^j$ identifies arbitrary quantum errors in the $n$-qubit logical quantum states coming from the quantum nodes not in the public set of apparent cheaters $B$ by using triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ and subsequently updates a public set of apparent cheaters $B$.
-Next, reconstructor $R^j$ decodes all the $n$-qubit logical quantum states in his possession that contain at most $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors.
-We call this procedure as the \textit{second level decoding}.
-After that, from the single-qubit quantum states obtained during the \textit{second level decoding}, reconstructor $R^j$ randomly chooses $n - 2t$ single-qubit quantum states originally encoded and shared by the quantum nodes not in the public set of apparent cheaters $B$, performs erasure recovery by using triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, and finally obtains single-qubit output quantum state $\omega^j = \rho^i$.
-We note that the communication complexity of the entire VHSS protocol becomes $\mathcal{O}(n^2r^2)$ qubits~\cite{lipinska_pra_101_032332_2020}.
+In the reconstruction phase of the VHSS protocol, some quantum node $j$ acting as a reconstructor $R^j$ collects all the single-qubit quantum states from all the quantum nodes.
+Then, to correct arbitrary quantum errors introduced to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ by the cheating quantum nodes after the verification phase and before the reconstruction phase, i.e., at the \textit{second level encoding}, the reconstructor $R^j$ identifies arbitrary quantum errors in the $n$-qubit logical quantum states coming from the quantum nodes not in the public set of apparent cheaters $B$ by using the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ and subsequently updates a public set of apparent cheaters $B$.
+Next, the reconstructor $R^j$ decodes all the $n$-qubit logical quantum states in his possession that may contain $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors.
+We call this procedure the \textit{second level decoding}.
+After that, from the single-qubit quantum states obtained during the \textit{second level decoding}, the reconstructor $R^j$ randomly chooses $n - 2t$ single-qubit quantum states originally encoded and shared by the quantum nodes which are not in the public set of apparent cheaters $B$, performs erasure recovery by using the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, and finally obtains single-qubit output quantum state $\omega^j = \rho^i$.
+We note that the communication complexity of the VHSS protocol per quantum node becomes $\mathcal{O}(nr^2)$ qubits, which is obvious considering that the quantum nodes send $n^2 - 1$ single qubit quantum states $(r + 1)^2$ times in the process of the VHSS protocol execution~\cite{lipinska_pra_101_032332_2020}.